Bonaventure Enemali: Career

 On 26 March 2018, Enemali was appointed as Commissioner for Youth Empowerment and Creative Economy by the Governor of Anambra State, Willie Obiano, replacing Uju Nwogu.
-In December 2018, he provided one year free health insurance for all the Igala speaking communities in Anambra State.
-On 3 June 2019, he was re-appointed as the Commissioner for Lands, Physical Planning and Rural Development, replacing Nnamdi Onukwuba.
-In 2020, he founded Expression 1 Awka.
+In December 2018, and on 3 June 2019, he was re-appointed as the Commissioner of lands, Physical Planing and Rural Development replacing Nnamdi Onukwuba.
 On 17 March 2022, he left office as the Commissioner for Lands, Physical Planning and Rural Development and was replaced by Offornze Amucheazi after the expiration of Obiano's tenure as executive governor of Anambra State.
+On 28 October 2022, he was appointed as the Advisory Panel member of the UN-IPGC.

 Personal life

 Enemali is from Odi-Ukwala clan, Enekpa, Nzam, Anambra State, Nigeria.
 He is of Igala extraction of Anambra State.
 His father was Emmanuel Enemali.
 His mother was Roseline Enemali.
 He is the last child in a family of twelve children.